vanheeringen-lab/ANANSE/README.md

 $ pip install adjustText
 ```

-Run `gimme` to create a new GimmeMotifs config.
+* Run `gimme` to create a new GimmeMotifs config.

 ```
 $ gimme
 ```

-Edit the file `~/.config/gimmemotifs/gimmemotifs.cfg`
-and change the `ncpus` parameter.
+* Edit the file `~/.config/gimmemotifs/gimmemotifs.cfg`, and change the `ncpus` parameter.

-Download the genome of interest .
+* Download the genome of interest.

 ```
 $ genomepy install Xenopus_tropicalis_v9.1 NCBI